 Yes, we surely, certainly, overestimated the ability of the internet to grow collective intelligence and underestimated what a bunch of crap people would do with it for fame and money once they get the potential… And so, as humanitarians we trusted humanity.

 It was all project and no business and it became all business and no project.

-The privatization of people’s lives and stories is scary for the future of our humanity and as well for the free internet.
-Most media and sources are rather used as way of conveying power.
-Divided and disempowered are the opponents.
+The manipulation of people’s lives and stories is scary for the future of humanity and as well for the free internet.
+Most media and sources are rather used as way of conveying power and there is no structure to oppose them.

 We have to keep on track.
 The technical access is still an issue but it has proven its advancements each year, with 69% of 3G covering and the increasing of cellphone owners as it clearly is an emerging market for business (that’s why).

 The main concern now is about how to get the symbolical access to resources due to the stables elements of power that the tyranny of apps and softwares maintain above all and get people to acquire more expertise and literacy (10/09/2017).

 There’s a huge difference between building collective archives of knowledge with awareness and forcing consent.

 There’s no clear exit my folks.